-The analysis was further refined to focus on the land area that is "available" within the Designated Growth Areas.
-A parcel was considered available if it was indicated as vacant by the Adams County Tax Services Department and over 5 acres in size or was an agricultural parcel over 10 acres in size.
+The exercise was further refined to focus on "available" land within the Designated Growth Areas.
+This was done as a general test to determine the potential amount of new development that could be located on "available" land in Designated Growth Areas.
+A parcel was considered available if it was onsidered vacant by the Adams County Tax Services Department and over 5 acres in size or was an agricultural parcel over 10 acres in size.
 The density standards were applied to the available parcels.
-The results listed in the chart on the following page indicate the maximum number of dwelling units and floor area that could be located in the available area within DGAs, if these parcels were entirely developed.
+The results listed in the chart "Build-Out Results of Available Land" on page 65 indicate the maximum number of dwelling units and floor area that could be located in the available areas within DGAs, if these parcels were entirely developed.
 This scenario does not account for any redevelopment of existing or underused properties.

 BUILD-OUT RESULTS OF AVAILABLE LAND

-Potential Additional Dwelling Units Potential Additional Population Non-Resi- dential Floor Area (sqft) Potential Ac.
-Covered (Non-Residen- tial)
+Potential Addi- tional DU Potential Addi- tional Pop.
+Potential Non-Res.
+Floor Area

-Suburban Residential 962 2,174 0 0
+Suburban Residential 962 2,174 0

-Neighborhood Mixed Use 637 1,968 1,468,342 34
+Neighborhood Mixed Use 637 1,968 1,468,342 sq.ft.
+(34 ac.)

-Mixed Use 1,063 2,402 1,341,256 31
+Mixed Use 1,063 2,402 1,341,256 sq.ft.
+(31 ac.)

-Commercial 0 0 1,830,107 42
+Commercial 0 0 1,830,107 sq.ft.
+(42ac.)

-Industrial 0 0 2402461 55
+Industrial 0 0 2,402,461 sq.ft.
+(55 ac.)

-Total 2,662 6,016 7,042,166 162
+Total 2,662 6,016 7,042,166 sq.ft (162 ac.)

-While some new dwelling units will be located in the rural settings of the Agricultural Enterprise, Rural Landscape, and Rural Residential land use categories, the results of the build-out analysis of "available" land indicates that the projected population increase of 3,350 new residents could all be located within the Designated Growth Areas.
+While some new dwelling units will be located in the rural settings of the Agricultural Enterprise, Rural Landscape, and Rural Residential land use categories, the results of the build-out analysis of "available" land indicate that the projected population increase of 3,350 new residents could potentially be located within the Desingated Growth Areas.